 So no, New Jersey is not a 50/50 divorce state by any means.
 However, the equitable distribution setup is what New Jersey courts have deemed to be the fairest way to divide assets in a divorce settlement for each of the parties.

-There is no question that divorce laws in New Jersey can seem very daunting and confusing to many of our clients.
-However, DeTommaso Law Group is made of qualified and experienced divorce attorneys that will represent your interests in a professional, competent, and qualified manner.
+There is no question that divorce can seem very daunting and confusing to many of our clients.
+However, DeTommaso Law Group is made of qualified and experienced attorneys that will represent your interests in a professional, competent, and qualified manner.
 A divorce is a difficult time for everyone, but with quality representation and familiarity with NJ divorce law, you can rest easy knowing your rights are protected.